 "Good critical thinking skills and a decent grasp of statistics will go a long way in helping you succeed"

-To start you need to understand how the markets work, you need to understand the market inefficiencies, relationships between different assets, products and the price behaviour.
-Research Behavioural Economics.
+To start you need to understand how the markets work, you need to understand the market inefficiencies, relationships between different assets, products and price behaviour.

 Designing Your Strategy